Member-owned Renewable Energy Installations

-How to read the solar production graph below
+How to read the solar production graph above

 POWER: This is the current output of the solar system.
 The kW Power will change, sometimes minute by minute.
 This number depends on how much sunshine or cloud cover there is and the overall performance of the array.